John-Allard/treemble-site/docs/node-locations-csv-files.md

 | 122.6 | 791.3 | root    |                  |
 | 420.2 | 650.8 | tip     | Pan troglodytes  |

-- Rows appear in the exact order you placed the nodes.
+Rows appear in the order you placed the nodes.
-- Tip names are matched top-to-bottom (rectangular mode) or anticlockwise from the break point (circular mode) before being inserted into the `name` column.

 ## 2. Load a CSV